 Overview of Artificial Nutrition and Hydration and Tracheostomy

 A high percentage of patients with tracheostomy tube placement will require artificial nutrition and hydration at some point in their critical illness.
 In one retrospective review of trauma and acute care surgery patients, 79% underwent gastrostomy with tracheostomy as the concomitant procedure, whereas 21% received gastrostomy as a delayed procedure.
 Most patients (84%) who had a tracheostomy for prolonged or anticipated prolonged mechanical ventilation were receiving tube feeds at discharge (Djorak, J, 2019).
-Djorak et al. did not find a reduction in length of stay for concomitant PEG.
+Djorak et al. did not find a reduction in the length of stay for concomitant PEG.
 Other studies have show benefits to the concomitant PEG including shorter length of stay, lower hospital costs and higher predischarge prealbumin (Nobleza, C., 2019).

 Typically, patients are endotracheally intubated prior to a tracheotomy procedure being performed.
 When orally or nasally intubated, patients are unable to safely consume food or liquids by mouth.
 The endotracheal passes through the vocal folds, rendering inadequate airway protection.
 The epiglottis is unable to fully retroflex and the vocal folds are unable to close with an endotracheal tube in place, which are crucial in airway protection and swallowing safety.
 The endotracheal tube also provides a conduit for material to easily pass through the vocal folds and into the lungs.
 When material passes below the level of the vocal folds this is termed aspiration.